maxhallinan/hemulen.js/README.markdown

 ###Error Events

-####Too Big

-Event Name: `hemulen-toobig`

-The event emitted by the Hemulen element when the size of a file dropped on the drop input or uploaded through the file input is greater than the value of `options.maxFileSize`.
-When `hemulen-toobig` is emitted, `hemulen-toobig.detail.file` has not been stored on the data model.

-Properties

-- `hemulen-toobig.detail.hemulen`
-    + Type: Object
-    + The `Hemulen` class instance bound to the Hemulen element emitting the event.
-- `hemulen-toobig.detail.hemulenElId`
-    + Type: String
-    + The Hemulen storage key identifying the Hemulen element emitting the event.
-- `hemulen-toobig.detail.file`
-    + Type: File Object
-    + The invalid file.

-####Too Many

-Event Name: `hemulen-toomany`

-The event emitted by the Hemulen element when the number of files dropped on the drop input or uploaded through the file input is greater than the value of `options.fileLimit`.
-When `hemulen-toomany` is emitted, no files have been stored on the data model.

-Properties:

-- `hemulen-toomany.detail.hemulen`
-    + Type: Object
-    + The `Hemulen` class instance bound to the Hemulen element emitting the event.
-- `hemulen-toomany.detail.hemulenElId`
-    + Type: String
-    + The Hemulen storage key identifying the Hemulen element emitting the event.
-- `hemulen-toomany.detail.files`
-    + Type: File List
-    + The group of files that were dropped on the drag&ndash;and&ndash;drop field but not placed in Hemulen storage.

-####Wrong Type

-Event Name: `hemulen-wrongtype`

-The event emitted by the Hemulen element when the mime type of a file dropped on the drop input or uploaded through the file input does not match any of the mime type strings stored in `options.acceptTypes`.
-When `hemulen-wrongtype` is emitted, `hemulen-toobig.detail.file` has not been stored on the data model.

-Properties

-- `hemulen-wrongtype.detail.hemulen`:
-    + Type: Object,
-    + The `Hemulen` class instance bound to the Hemulen element emitting the event;
-- `hemulen-wrongtype.detail.hemulenElId`:
-    + Type: String,
-    + The Hemulen storage key identifying the Hemulen element emitting the event;
-- `hemulen-wrongtype.detail.file`:
-    + Type: File Object,
-    + The invalid file.
+####Error

+Event Name: `hemulen-error`

+The event emitted by the Hemulen element when one or more invalid files have been dropped on the drag&ndash;and&ndash;drop field or uploaded through the file input, or when the number of files exceeds the file limit.
+Invalid files have not been stored on the data model.
+In the case of error type `'too many'`, none of the files have been stored on the data model.

+Dropping a file on a drag&ndash;and&ndash;drop field or uploading through a file input might produce multiple errors.
+The event is emitted once per user action and  the `hemulen-error.detail.errors` property contains all errors produced by that action.

+Event properties:

+- `hemulen-error.detail.errors`:
+    + Type: Array,
+    + An array of objects.
+Each object represents an error.
+The error is one of three error types.

+#####Error Types

+- Too Big:
+    + The file is greater than the value of `config.maxFileSize`;
+    + Properties:
+        * `errorType`:
+            - Type: String,
+            - Value: `'too big'`;
+        * `file`:
+            - Type: File Object,
+            - The invalid file;
+- Too Many:
+    + The number of files being dropped or uploaded is greater than the value of `config.fileLimit` or the remaining limit if files have previously been dropped or uploaded;
+    + Properties:
+        * `errorType`:
+            - Type: String,
+            - Value: `'too many'`;
+        * `files`:
+            - Type: File List,
+            - The group of files;
+- Wrong Type:
+    + The file does not match any of the mime type strings stored in `config.acceptTypes`;
+    + Properties:
+        * `errorType`:
+            - Type: String,
+            - Value: `'wrong type'`;
+        * `file`:
+            - Type: File Object,
+            - The invalid file.

 ###Form Submission Events